-Overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia over the last three seasons.
-To allow for greater fishing flexibility, the 2021 season was extended from 15 September to 30 June (normally 1 October to 31 May).
-In 2021, the Total Allowable Commercial Catch (TACC) in the SZRLF was 1,334 t.
-This reflected a regular TACC of 1,320 t plus 14 t of carry-over from the 2020 season.
-The total reported 2021 logbook catch was 1,327.1 t (99% of TACC).
+Overseas market disruptions have been prevalent across the industry in recent seasons.
+To allow for greater fishing flexibility, the 2022 season was extended from 1 September to 31 May (normally 1 October to 31 May).
+In 2022, the Total Allowable Commercial Catch (TACC) in the SZRLF was 1,327 t.
+This reflected a regular TACC of 1,320 t plus 7 t of carry-over from the 2021 season.
+The total reported 2022 logbook catch was 1,317.4 t (99% of TACC).

-Effort required to take the 1,327.1 t catch was 767,379 potlifts, a decrease of 1% from 2020 (775,014 potlifts).
-Since 2009 (2,049,961 potlifts), effort has generally declined in the fishery, with the 2021 estimate being the second lowest on record.
+Effort required to take the 1,317.4 t catch was 678,755 potlifts, a decrease of 12% from 2021 (767,379 potlifts).
+Since 2009 (2,049,961 potlifts), effort has generally declined in the fishery, with the 2022 estimate being the lowest on record.

-Catch per unit effort (CPUE) of legal-sized lobsters (kg/potlift) is the primary biological performance indicator for the fishery.
-In 2021, the CPUE was 1.72 kg/potlift, reflecting a 79% increase over the last five seasons and the highest catch rate since 2004.
-Current estimates are above the long-term average (1.07 kg/potlift) and the Trigger Reference Point (TrRP) (0.60 kg/potlift) for the fishery.
+Catch per unit effort (CPUE) of legal-sized lobsters is the primary biological performance indicator for the fishery.
+In 2022, the CPUE was 1.93 kg/potlift, reflecting a 101% increase over the last six seasons and the highest catch rate since 2002.
+Current estimates are above the long-term average (1.09 kg/potlift) and the Trigger Reference Point (TrRP) (0.60 kg/potlift) for the fishery.

 The secondary biological performance indicator is the pre-recruit index (PRI; no. of undersized lobsters/potlift).
-In 2021, the PRI was 1.54 undersized/potlift, reflecting a 13% decrease over the last two seasons, but remaining above the TrRP of 1.32 undersized/potlift.
+In 2022, the PRI was 1.52 undersized/potlift, reflecting a 14% decrease over the last three seasons, but remaining above the TrRP of 1.32 undersized/potlift.
 In the SZRLF, the time taken for pre-recruits to enter the fishable biomass is estimated to be approximately one year.

-Model outputs indicate considerable increases in legal-size biomass over the last five seasons.
-In 2021, the estimate was 4,434 t, the highest since 2004.
-This equates to an exploitation rate of 31%, one of the lowest on record for the fishery.
-Egg production in the fishery remains low with 2021 estimates equating to 14% of unfished levels, but with increases in recent seasons.
+Model outputs indicate considerable increases in legal-size biomass over the last six seasons.
+In 2022, the estimate was 4,906 t, the highest since 2002.
+This equates to an exploitation rate of 28%, the lowest on record for the fishery.
+Egg production in the fishery remains low with 2022 estimates equating to 15% of unfished levels, but with increases in recent seasons.

 The stock status classification for the SZRLF is defined in the Management Plan for the fishery (PIRSA 2020).
-In 2021, the CPUE of 1.72 kg/potlift was above the TrRP of 0.60 kg/potlift.
+In 2022, the CPUE of 1.93 kg/potlift was above the TrRP of 0.60 kg/potlift.
 As a result, the SZRLF stock is classified as "sustainable".
 This means that the current level of fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.